GermanoGallicchio/research/SPREO.md

 #### Analysis details

-Monte-Carlo permutation testing based on Pearson correlations.
-Correlations were computed between mean ERN and each time-frequency "pixel" across participants, separately per session-block.
+Monte-Carlo permutation testing (5000 iterations) based on statistical scores (e.g., correlations, t-test scores depending on the analysis) to obtain an empirical p-value at each time-frequency point (or "pixel" like most people like to call it when considering a time-frequency matrix).
+Binary approach: significant (p < 0.05) or not.

 --

-Monte-Carlo iterations (5000) conducted at the pixel level to obtain empirical uncorrected p values.
-The analyses will only highlight p < 0.05 results.
+Analysis set 1.
+Pearson correlations between mean ERN and each time-frequency point (or "pixel") across participants, separately per session-block.

+Analysis set 2.
+Paired-sample t-test at each time-frequency point (or "pixel") comparing incorrect vs correct trials

 --

-Some participants don't have data for a certain session-block combination.
-They are excluded from the analysis on that session-block combination only.
+Some participants don't have data for a certain session-block combination (did not make enough errors in that session-block).
+So, they are excluded from the analysis on that session-block combination only.

 --